"O'Neill is super powerful as the disillusioned immigrant Czolgosz" Broadway World, Assassins

 "O'Neill gives a stellar performance, subdued and roiling, as the golden boy gone to seed."
 CITY ARTS, Cat on a Hot Tin Roof.

 "...he of the dark good looks and the baritone voice that takes no prisoners , PIONEER PRESS, Pirates of Penzance.

 "O'Neill turns in a stunningly strong performance filled with conviction, Broadway World, A View from the Bridge.

 "There can’t be many actors with both Tennessee Williams and Gilbert and Sullivan on their resume, but O’Neill’s portrait of the multiply wounded ex-athlete is a cocktail of bitterness and dry, resigned wit, wringing an amazing amount out of so few words.. it’s a tightrope O’Neill walks expertly."
-Seattle Weekley, Cat on a Hot Tin Roof.
+Seattle Weekly, Cat on a Hot Tin Roof.